wp-plugins/user-specific-content/readme.txt

 Simply use the <a href=\"http://wordpress.org/tags/user-specific-content?forum_id=10\">Support Forum</a> and thanks a head for doing that.

-= How can i Use the ShortCode to limit the content to a specific user id? =
+= How can I Use the ShortCode to limit the content to a specific user id? =

 Simply use:
 `[O_U user_id="1"]Content goes here[/O_U]`